 - Have I given up on long-held goals or personal dreams because I’m stuck in the cycle of addiction?

-- Is there a family history of substance abuse, addiction, or a mental health disorder that might make it hard for me to recognize the signs and symptoms in myself?
+- Is there a family history of substance abuse, addiction, or a mental health disorder that might make it hard for me to recognize the signs and symptoms of addiction in myself?

 - Do I no longer care about keeping promises I’ve made to my loved ones?

-- Do I want to stop drinking and doing drugs or get help to manage the depression, anxiety, or other mental health disorder that’s wreaking havoc on my life?
+- Do I want to stop drinking and doing drugs or get help to manage the depression, anxiety, or other mental health disorders that are wreaking havoc on my life?